daddel80/notepadpp-multireplace/README.md

 | `(\d+)`       | `cond(threshold > 5, "Above", "Below")`                                      | Yes   | No        | Replaces the match based on the condition evaluated using the variable `threshold`.                 |

 **Key Points**
-- **Conditional Loading**: Variables can be loaded conditionally by placing lvars(filePath) alongside a specific Find pattern.
+- **Conditional Loading**: Variables can be loaded conditionally by placing `lvars()` alongside a specific Find pattern.
 In this case, the variables are only initialized when the pattern matches.
 - **Local vs. Returned Variables**: Only variables explicitly included in the return table of the .vars file are available for use.
 Any local variables remain private to the file.

 <br>